Spacial/csstuff/README.md

 - [Algorithms](http://jeffe.cs.illinois.edu/teaching/algorithms/): this web page contains a free electronic version of my (soon to be) self-published textbook Algorithms, along with other lecture notes I have written for various theoretical computer science classes at the University of Illinois, Urbana-Champaign since 1998. [github](https://github.com/jeffgerickson/algorithms)
 - [Software disenchantment](http://tonsky.me/blog/disenchantment/)
 - [Composing Programs](https://composingprograms.com/): Welcome to Composing Programs, a free online introduction to programming and computer science.
+- [Let's #TalkConcurrency Panel Discussion with Sir Tony Hoare, Joe Armstrong, and Carl Hewitt](https://www.erlang-solutions.com/blog/let-s-talkconcurrency-panel-discussion-with-sir-tony-hoare-joe-armstrong-and-carl-hewitt.html): When considering the panel to discuss concurrency, you’d be pushed to find a higher calibre than Sir Tony Hoare, Joe Armstrong, and Carl Hewitt.
+All greats within the industry and beyond, over the past couple of weeks, we’ve been releasing their individual interviews; a storyboard into the lifeline of concurrency and models over the past few decades.

 #### IDEs